awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  As you monitor or tune cluster performance, make sure to decide whether parallel query is being used in the appropriate contexts\.
 You might adjust the database schema, settings, SQL queries, or even the cluster topology and application connection settings to take advantage of this feature\.

  To check if a query is using parallel query, check the query plan \(also known as the "explain plan"\) by running the [EXPLAIN](https://dev.mysql.com/doc/refman/5.7/en/execution-plan-information.html) statement\.
-For examples of how SQL statements, clauses, and expressions affect `EXPLAIN` output for parallel query, see [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.
+For examples of how SQL statements, clauses, and expressions affect `EXPLAIN` output for parallel query, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

  The following example demonstrates the difference between a traditional query plan and a parallel query plan\.
 This explain plan is from Query 3 from the TPC\-H benchmark\.
 Many of the sample queries throughout this section use the tables from the TPC\-H dataset\.
-You can get the table definitions, queries, and the `dbgen` program that generates sample data from [the TPC\-H website](http://www.tpc.org/tpch/)\.
+You can get the table definitions, queries, and the `dbgen` program that generates sample data from [the TPC\-h website](http://www.tpc.org/tpch/)\.

 ```
 EXPLAIN SELECT l_orderkey,